Skip to main content

 How does Denver Montessori Junior/senior High School rank in CO?

-Denver Montessori Junior/senior High School is ranked #1221 out of 1,815 schools in CO.
+Denver Montessori Junior/senior High School ranks #370 of 1,815 schools in CO.

 What is Denver Montessori Junior/senior High School's MySchoolScout rating?

-Denver Montessori Junior/senior High School has a composite rating of 5.6 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Denver Montessori Junior/senior High School has a current MySchoolScout rating of 7.8 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Denver Montessori Junior/senior High School?